CS340-19/Linux-4-Kids/STATUS.md

 to components and styling.
 I've set up most so far with a little help since I have experience, but I should be able to outline specific tasks now that everyone can do.

+Wasilko - My role during this iteration was to design and provide original illustrations for the website.
+I have completed three of these drawings that can be used now, without worries about copyright issues.
+Going forward, I plan to shift away from drawing and contribute code and styling.
+Early on, I sketched up a design for the website layout, but hope to more effectively style and structure visual aspects of the website.

 what roles did team members have for this iteration